warpforge/warpgrapher/book/src/configuration/databases.md

 ## Gremlin-Based Databases

-For all gremlin-based databases -- Apache Tinkerpop, AWS Neptune, and Azure Cosmos DB -- the following environment variables control Warpgrapher behavior:
+For all gremlin-based databases, such as Apache Tinkerpop, AWS Neptune, and Azure Cosmos DB the following environment variables control connection to the database.

 - WG_GREMLIN_HOST is the host name for the database to which to connect.
 - WG_GREMLIN_READ_REPICA provides a separate host name for read-only replica nodes, if being